smlsharp/SMLUnit/readme.md

 $ make -f Makefile.smlnj install PREFIX=~/.sml/smlnj
 ```

-The `install` target use `SMLDoc` to generate the documentations of SMLUnit.
+The `install` target uses `SMLDoc` to generate the documentations of SMLUnit.
 If you do not need to generate documentation, run the `install-nodoc` target.

 ```sh
 $ make -f Makefile.smlnj install-nodoc
 ```

-When the execution of the `install` or `install-nodoc` target is completed, add an entry for `smlunit-lib.cm` to the pathconfig file and the installation is complete.
+After execution `install` or `install-nodoc` target, add an entry for `smlunit-lib.cm` to the pathconfig file to complete the installation.

 ```sh
 $ echo 'smlunit-lib.cm /usr/local/smlnj/lib/smlunit-lib.cm'